Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/infrastructure/computing/_index.md

 - Standard_D4s_v3 is used on medium cluster
 - Standard_D8s_v3 is used on the clusters with highest requirements.

-The number of Nodes and the size of Nodes can vary between the different clusters.
+The number of nodes can vary between the different clusters.
 Microsoft recomends not to have less than three nodes in a single system node pool.

 ![Azure Kubernetes Services](scale.png "Node scaling")